incognitoDevOps/TourApp/README.md

 # Tourist App Overview:

 The Tourist App is a mobile application designed to enhance the travel experience for users.
 It covers various aspects of travel planning, exploration, and engagement.
-The app offers a user-friendly interface with multiple screens dedicated to different functionalities
+The app offers a user-friendly interface with multiple screens dedicated to different functionalities.

 # Key Features: